kyma-project/opentelemetry-collector-components/processor/serviceenrichmentprocessor/README.md

 	- "k8s.pod.name",
 ```

-Additionally one can define additional keys which would be prepended to the default priority.
-The keys added would follow the
-priority in which they are defined.
+Additionally, you can define additional keys, which are prepended to the default priority.
+The added keys follow the priority in which they are defined.

 ## Configuration